 Is the NEM changing?

 The NEM needs to be modernised to accommodate and respond to changes in electricity generation, emerging technologies, such as batteries, and shifting consumer preferences.
-The government’s long-term energy policies are being informed by recommendations in the Independent Review into the Future Security of the National Electricity Market, which provides a blueprint for ensuring Australia’s energy systems remain affordable, reliable, sustainable and secure while transitioning to low emission forms of generation.
+The government’s long-term energy policies are being informed by recommendations of the Australian Competition and Consumer Commission (ACCC) in its Retail Electricity Pricing Inquiry Report, and recommendations in the Independent Review into the Future Security of the NEM, which provides a blueprint for ensuring Australia’s energy systems remain affordable, reliable, sustainable and secure while transitioning to low emission forms of generation.

 About the Australian Energy Market Commission (AEMC) Australian Government